pythonlessons/TensorFlow-object-detection-tutorial/3-4_part object detection grab screen/readme.md

 NUM_CLASSES = 99
 ```

-Next you can comment all [6] part, because we woun't use it:
+Next you can comment all [6] part, because we won't use it:
 ```
 #opener = urllib.request.URLopener()
 #opener.retrieve(DOWNLOAD_BASE + MODEL_FILE, MODEL_FILE)